mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 #### `failover_timeout` and `switchover_timeout`

-Time limit for failover and switchover operations, in seconds.
+Time limit for failover and switchover operations.
 The default values are 90 seconds for both. `switchover_timeout` is also used as the time limit for a rejoin operation.
 Rejoin should rarely time out, since it is a faster operation than switchover.

+The timeouts are specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeouts is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

 If no successful failover/switchover takes place within the configured time period, a message is logged and automatic failover is disabled.
 This prevents